HealthSciTech/E2E-PPG/README.md

 - SDNN: Standard deviation of the RR intervals
 - ... (list continues for various HRV metrics)

 ## Usage

-Learn how to use the PPG Signal Processing Pipeline effectively with detailed examples and code snippets in the [Usage](#) section.
+See the `Example.py` file for usage details.
+Load your PPG signal and call the `HRV_Extraction()` function in `E2E_PPG_Pipeline.py` to extract HR and HRV parameters.
+Define the sample rate and window length for HR and HRV extraction.

 ## Contributing